-If the worker is a volunteer, inmate, or other covered worker that receives no wage earnings, the insurer must calculate the rate of compensation based on the assumed wage used to determine the employer's premium.
+If the worker is a volunteer, adult in custody, or other covered worker that receives no wages, the insurer must calculate the rate of compensation based on the assumed wage used to determine the employer's premium.

 (7) Owners and corporate officers.